Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Fitzpatrick skin type IV is for people with dark hair and a skin tone ranging from beige to moderate brown.

-Colors for olive skin tone rarely burns and tans easily, thus making their risk of developing skin cancer less than skin type I to III.
+Colors for olive skin tone rarely burn and tan easily, thus making their risk of developing skin cancer less than skin type I to III.
 Skin IV olive tone is prone to an overactive production of melanin following certain skin rejuvenation procedures.

 The skin tone is typical among people from the Mediterranean but is also frequent in Latin America and Asia.